ChristianSch/skml/doc/_build/html/_sources/index.rst.txt

 or have questions, please create an
 `issue <https://github.com/christiansch/skml/issues>`_.

-Please refer to the :ref:`user_guide` for an overview or background information.
+Please refer to the :doc:`user_guide` for an overview or background information.
-The :ref:`auto_examples/index` section holds simple examples to common problems.
+The :doc:`auto_examples/index` section holds simple examples to common problems.

     .. toctree::